Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Introduction

-As an alternative to these rule-based content removal methods, Bischoff et al. \cite{bischoff} proposed a solution using a neural network trained to differentiate content from style.
+As an alternative to these rule-based content removal methods, \textcite{BischoffSuppressingDomainStyleAA:2020} proposed a solution using a neural network trained to differentiate content from style.
 In their study, they confirmed that the frequency of short unprocessed \charNgrams is highly affected by content by analyzing a large corpus of cross-domain problems where they found that methods based on these features perform at random.
 Despite the success of their own neural network method, they discovered that a simpler approach such as \textDistortion works equally well at a fraction of the computational and data cost of a neural network.

-Another approach to counteract content bias, called \taveer, was proposed by Halvani et al. \cite{HalvaniARES:2020}.
-In contrast to \textDistortion and \posNoise, \taveer represents a stand-alone \AV method based on ensembles of topic-agnostic (TA) feature categories (namely punctuation \ngrams, TA sentence and sentence-initial tokens, TA sentence endings, TA token \ngrams and TA masking token \ngrams).
-The TA feature categories themselves cover a total of $\approx 1000$ words and phrases that originate from 20 linguistic categories such as punctuation marks, conjunctions, determiners, prepositions, contractions, auxiliary verbs, transition words and others, which are known in the literature \cite{PavelecAAConjunctionsAndAdverbs:2008,BinongoAABookOfOz:2003,StolermanPhD:2015} to be content and topic independent.
+Another approach to counteract content bias, called \taveer\footnote{\taveer stands for \emph{\textbf{T}opic-agnostic \textbf{A}uthorship \textbf{V}erifier based on \textbf{e}qual \textbf{e}rror \textbf{r}ate}\cite{HalvaniARES:2020}.}, was proposed by \textcite{HalvaniARES:2020}.
+In contrast to \textDistortion and \posNoise, \taveer represents a stand-alone \AV method based on ensembles of topic-agnostic (TA) feature categories (namely punctuation \ngrams, TA sentence and sentence-initial tokens, TA sentence endings, TA token \ngrams and TA masked token \ngrams).
+The TA feature categories themselves cover a total of $\approx 1000$ words and phrases that originate from 20 linguistic categories such as punctuation marks, conjunctions, determiners, prepositions, contractions, auxiliary verbs, transition words and others, which are known in the literature \parencite{PavelecAAConjunctionsAndAdverbs:2008,BinongoAABookOfOz:2003,StolermanPhD:2015} to be content and topic independent.
+Given a verification case $\Problem = (\Dunk, \DA)$ and a set of selected feature categories, \taveer constructs two feature vectors for each category, which represent the $L^1$-normed occurrence frequencies of specific features (such as the conjunction word \quotetxt{and}) in the corresponding document.
+Afterwards, for each category, the Manhattan distance between two vectors is calculated and calibrated into the interval $[0,1]$, where $0.5$ represents a decision boundary.
+The median of the calibrated values over all selected categories, compared to $0.5$ then represents the final decision (\ie $\A = \unknown$ or $\A \neq \unknown$).
+The thresholds and the optimal subset of selected TA feature categories are optimized, by selecting the ones that yield the best accuracy on a given training corpus.

-\subsection{Language Models and Compression Methods}
+\subsubsection{Language Models and Compression Methods}